interconnectapp/discuss/README.md

 # Interconnect

+## Accomplishments

+- ~~Identify the problem~~
+- ~~Identify some solutions~~
+- ~~Hone in the solution to one that actually makes sense~~
+- ~~Figure out the roadmap forward~~
+- ~~Evaluate that it is actually possible to build~~

+## Current focus

+- Communicate the vision effectively
+- Communicate the progress effectively
+- Communicate the roadmap effectively
+- Communicate the values of play and experimentation
+- Find a designer to finish the mockups
+- Build the project to a MVP level
+- Build a landing page for marketing

+## Get onboard

 - [Get inspired, read the pitch](https://docs.google.com/document/d/17VwfUoiK8Ew3Ej3chOynZMM1s88xbMzQYnAVaJmUwrY/edit?usp=sharing)
 - [Play with our very early beta](http://bevry.github.io/interconnect/)
 - [Watch our YouTube videos](https://www.youtube.com/playlist?list=PLYVl5EnzwqsTF859kXLwI1E4c6KOFnEJ9)